jarent/munit-recorder/README.md

 ```

 Available options:
-* *munit.recorder.serializeIterator* (true|false) - turn on/off iterator serializations.
+* **munit.recorder.serializeIterator** (true|false) - turn on/off iterator serializations.
 Iterator can be read only once, so if message processor returns iterator then munit-recorder will read it in order to serialize payload.
 After that next steps in the flow will see empty data.
 The workaround is to capture iterator content, then mock it and turn off iterator serialization.
-Option added as fix for [#12](/../../issues/12)
+Option added as fix for [Should serialize iterators](/../../issues/12) issue.